 The EE program requires a total of 142 credit hours for graduation.
-This includes 3 credit hours for 12 weeks of practical training (internship) in engineering organizations preceded by 2 weeks of intensive internal training in the College of Engineering.
+This includes 3 credit hours of 16 weeks of practical training (internship) in engineering organization.
 The remaining 139 credit hours of course work are distributed over 8 full semesters and one summer semester.
 Accordingly, a student can complete all the requirements for graduation in a period of four years.
-For graduation, a student must have a cumulative GPA of at least 2.0.
-Depending upon the chosen concentration, students are awarded degrees as follows:
+For graduation, a student must have cumulative GPA of at least 2.0.

 Graduates of EE program shall be: